cheeyeo/cheeyeo.github.io/_posts/2025-07-30-step-scaling-application-autoscaling.md

 header: Applying Application Autoscaling with Step Scaling for ECS service
 date: 2025-07-30 00:00:00
 summary: How to apply application autoscaling using Step Scaling policy for a flask service on ECS
-categories: flask python ecs autoscaling
+categories: flask python ecs autoscaling aws
 author: Chee Yeo
 ---